mckennapsean/ray-tracer/README.md

 Disclaimer
 ----------

 This project is being provided as-is, and I know there are bugs in the ray-tracer.
-Monte Carlo global illumination broke when I added in photon mapping.
-Occasionally, some scenes provide errors at particular pixels.
-And, this code is being provided for educational purposes only.
-It is not meant for any production rendering.
+For example, Monte Carlo global illumination broke when I added in photon mapping.
+Occasionally, some scenes provide errors at particular pixels, which causes an entire thread to fail.
 I just hope the ideas buried in these files may be of use to others.

 Credit